Royal Advisory Council for Saharan Affairs: Composition

 There are 141 members of CORCAS, mostly Moroccan Sahrawi politicians and tribal leaders.
 The members were appointed by the King of Morocco and support Morocco's claim on Western Sahara.
 Khalili Erguibi, the father of the late Polisario Front leader and SADR president, Mohamed Abdelaziz was a member of CORCAS until his death in 2017.

 The president of CORCAS, Khalihenna Ould-Errachid, founded the Partido de Unión Nacional Saharaui (PUNS) in 1974, the party supported the Spanish colonization of Spanish Sahara.
 After the departure of the Spanish in 1975 and the disbanding of the PUNS, Ould-Errachid pledged allegiance to the king of Morocco at the time, Hassan II and helped organize the Green March, he is an active defender of Morocco's claim over Western Sahara.

 International activities

 Members of CORCAS are regularly featured in the Moroccan press.
 The president of CORCAS, Khalihenna Ould-Errachid, regularly attends meetings in international forums, such as the United Nations, where Western Sahara is discussed.
-Most notably, Ould-Errachid has met with the President of the People's Republic of China, Hu Jintao.
+Most notably, Ould-Errachid has met with the President of China, Hu Jintao.